How to Access and Create a Custom List of Currency Symbols in Excel

 Can I customize the currency symbols in Excel?

-Excel comes with a default set of currency symbols, but you may change the formatting even further.
+Excel comes with a default set of currency symbols; you can change the formatting.
 Use Custom option from the Format Cells dialog box to build a custom format with specified currency symbols or formatting rules.

 Can I convert currency values in Excel?